braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/best_practices/previous_in-app_message_generations.md

 ### Character and image limits

-For all of the in-app message types listed in the table below, the following additional guidelines apply:
+For all of the in-app message types listed in the following table, the following additional guidelines apply:

 - **Recommended image size:** 500KB
 - **Max image size:** 5MB